aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 	isAdopted := IsAdopted(desired)
 	rlog.WithValues("is_adopted", isAdopted)
-+	rlog.Enter("rm.DereferenceResource")
++	rlog.Enter("rm.ResolveReferences")
-+	dereferencedDesired, containsResourceRef, err := rm.DereferenceResource(ctx, r.apiReader, desired)
++	resolvedRefDesired, containsResourceRef, err := rm.ResolveReferences(ctx, r.apiReader, desired)
-+	rlog.Exit("rm.DereferenceResource", err)
++	rlog.Exit("rm.ResolveReferences", err)
 +	if err != nil {
 +		// Set the condition in copy of desired resources so that it can be
 +		//patched back in etcd